dapplets/dapplet-docs/docs/ex08-site-adapter.md

 ▸ <div id="search">…</div>
 ```

-Then try to pick out selectors' chain that provides access to separate context — **contextSelector**.
+Then try to pick out the selectors' chain that provides access to separate context — **contextSelector**.
 You can choose relevant selectors manually or you can left click on the element in the Elements tab and choose Copy selector.
-In the most cases the selector has to be edited.
+In most cases the selector has to be edited.

 ```js
 document.querySelectorAll('#search #rso > .g .jtfYYd')
 ▸ NodeList(6) [div.jtfYYd, div.jtfYYd, div.jtfYYd, div.jtfYYd, div.jtfYYd, div.jtfYYd]
 ```

-In some cases there are several relevant selector for different places on the page or different pages.
-In this case you can define them separating by commas.
+In some cases there are several relevant selectors for different places on the page or different pages.
+In this case you can define them separating by using commas.

 ```js
 document.querySelectorAll('#search #rso > .g .jtfYYd, #rso > div > .g .jtfYYd, #rso > div > div > .g .jtfYYd')
 ▸ NodeList(11) [div.jtfYYd, div.jtfYYd, div.jtfYYd, div.jtfYYd, div.jtfYYd, div.jtfYYd, div.jtfYYd, div.jtfYYd, div.jtfYYd, div.jtfYYd, div.jtfYYd]
 ```

-Take care not to include unwanted blocks.
+Make sure not to include unwanted blocks.

-By the same way define selectors for insertion point — exact places where the widgets will be placed.
+Using the same method define selectors for insertion points — exact places where the widgets will be placed.
 There are 3 insert options: `end`, `start` and `inside`.
 The first one is default.

 ```typescript